 Eligible charges due or paid will be refunded on a pro rata basis through the 60 percent point in the semester.
 Some fees are non-refundable and therefore not pro-rated.
-Additionally, some programs may assess an Administrative Withdrawal Fee.
 If a student living on campus withdraws from housing (but not from school) anytime after the first week of the semester, the semester charge for housing remains assessed in full.
 Board charges will be pro-rated.
 Refunds are processed within 45 days of withdrawal.
 Students should note that withdrawal may or may not result in an actual refund of money to the student.
 Circumstances may occur in which the student still owes money to the University even after appropriate withdrawal credit.